alexajuno/notes/doc/secretary.md

 ### Internship

 - [x] Get to know the company and the project/requirements
-  - The info is too simple and so the benefit
+  - The info is too simple and so the benefit, just nothing to work with.
+So hard

 ### Software Architecture